 - TCP Sender

 - Database Writer etc.

-Transformers in Mirth Connect is required to change the format of the Incoming Messages (from source) or the Outgoing Messages (to destination).
+Transformers in Mirth Connect are required to change the format of the Incoming Messages (from source) or the Outgoing Messages (to destination).
 One can edit either the Transformer of the Source or of the Destination.
 One can customize the channel to see the Raw data as well as the Transformed Data in the destination as well as the source.

 Work done by Me

 I used Mirth Connect to create a channel and customized it accordingly,

 - To obtain a HL7 Message (source data) from the TCP Listener connector type in the Source section.
 The HL7 Soup Software Version 3.0.0 (a HL7 Message Viewer, Editor and Analyser Software) was used as the message provider.